wp-plugins/wp-ajaxify-comments/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 0.16.1 =
+Bugfix for cross-domain scripting detection

 = 0.16.0 =
 Added option to automatically update comments if user is "idle", Updated jQuery blockUI to 2.64